 In April 2015, the FASB issued ASU No. 2015-03, "Simplifying the Presentation of Debt Issuance Costs," which requires companies to present debt issuance costs associated with a debt liability as a deduction from the carrying amount of that debt liability on the balance sheet rather than being capitalized as an asset.
 The standard is effective for interim and annual periods beginning after December 15, 2015, and retrospective presentation is required.
-The Company adopted this guidance as of January 1, 2016, which resulted in \$10.2 million and \$12.5 million of debt issuance costs being reclassified from other assets to long-term debt as of June 30, 2016 and December 31, 2015, respectively.
+The Company adopted this guidance as of January 1, 2016, which resulted in \$9.5 million and \$12.5 million of debt issuance costs being reclassified from other assets to long-term debt as of September 30, 2016 and December 31, 2015, respectively.

-In February 2015, the FASB released updated consolidation guidance that entities must use to evaluate specific ownership and contractual arrangements that lead to a consolidation conclusion.
+In February 2015, the FASB issued ASU No. 2015-02, "Consolidation (Topic 810): Amendments to the Consolidation Analysis," which provides consolidation guidance that entities must use to evaluate specific ownership and contractual arrangements that lead to a consolidation conclusion.
 The updates could change consolidation outcomes affecting presentation and disclosures.
 The Company adopted this guidance as of January 1, 2016, which did not have a material effect on the Company's financial statements.